49. God Becomes Man at the Center Point of History

 In the Year of Our Lord

-It is remarkable to think that our present calendar system – universally adopted throughout the world by both Christians and non-Christian countries – is referenced to the year of Christ’s birth.
+It’s remarkable to think that people all around the world, Christians and non-Christians alike, universally use our current calendar system, which refers to the year of Christ’s birth.
 In the West, the designation “In the Year of Our Lord,” or the Latin Anno Domini, was ubiquitous.
-It was used in legal documents, legal proceedings, on plaques and inscriptions, on reliefs, and informally as well.
+Legal documents, legal proceedings, plaques, inscriptions, reliefs, and informal usage all employed it.

-Throughout history, it was customary that years were marked in relation to the specific monarchs or rulers, for example, “In the fifth year of the Emperor Tiberius.”
-Eventually, in the West, this was replaced by the B.C.
+In history, people customarily marked years in relation to specific monarchs or rulers, such as “In the fifth year of Emperor Tiberius”.
+The B.C.
 (Before Christ)/A.D.
-(Anno Domini) system, recognizing and dating time with reference to the Incarnation of Christ.
+(Anno Domini) system, which recognizes and dates time with reference to the Incarnation of Christ, eventually replaced this in the West.
 How amazing it is that the entire world, whether they know it or not, now uses a calendar system that has as its reference point the birth of a single individual, and not just any individual – the God-man, Jesus Christ.

 The designation of our calendars as such marks not only the birth of Christ but his kingship as well.
-For when he ascended into heaven, Jesus was crowned as the King of the universe as he took his place at the right hand of God the Father.
+When Jesus ascended into heaven, God the Father crowned him as the King of the universe, and he took his place at the right hand of God.
 So really, with any specific calendar year, we are marking the reign of the man Jesus Christ as well as his birth.
 With the entire world on the same calendar system, it is as if God is letting us know that His Son rules over us.

-Sadly, slowly over time, the traditional B.C./A.D. system has been replaced by the politically correct B.C.E./C.E. system, which stands for “before Common Era” and “Common Era,” in an attempt to expunge Christ from the record.
+Sadly, over time, the politically correct B.C.E./C.E. system, which stands for “before Common Era” and “Common Era,” has gradually taken the place of the traditional B.C./A.D. system in an effort to omit Christ from history.
 Although, there are still a few holdouts like me who will always use the old system.
-All this was done under the guise of “inclusiveness.”
-Eventually, the old system will return and Christ will be recognized as the rightful king since the truth cannot be suppressed.
+They did all of this under the pretense of “inclusiveness.”
+Eventually, the old system will revert, and people will acknowledge Christ as the rightful king because the truth cannot be suppressed.
 Christ does not cease being the king just because we, as humans, deny and ignore his kingship.

 Below is a photograph of a mosaic of Christ Pantocrator.
 Pantocrator is a Byzantine designation that means “ruler over all” or “ruler of the universe.”